Bamford Primary School

 At the classroom, parents came to pick their children up, and much like every school around, teachers and parents spoke about the children and shared little moments of laughter and joy.
 Parents were very encouraging and appreciative of the teachers work there.
 It felt warm to be in their presence.

-Conversation with Emma
+A Tale with Emma

 Before I left, Emma made tea for me and we chatted about our experience.
 Emma said that FS is basically returning learning to its most authentic roots, naturally from play and the kids own ingenuity.
 I couldn’t agree more.